gridsum/DataflowEx/README-beta.md

 So first things first, we need a way to tell the dataflow who is its child.
 That is done through the **Dataflow.RegisterChild** method (you have seen it in the last example).
 Dataflow class will now keep the reference of the child in its internal data structure and the lifecycle of child will start to affect its parent.

 > **Note:** RegisterChild() method is not restricted to be called inside dataflow constructor.
-In fact, it can be used wherever necessary.
+In fact, it can be called by outside invokers and used wherever necessary.
 Dataflow class uses a smart mechanism here to ensure dynamically registered child will affect the Dataflow's CompletionTask, even if you acquire the CompletionTask reference beforehand.
 This feature empowers the scenario that your dataflow is changing its shape at runtime.
 Just don't forget to call RegisterChild() when new child is created on demand.

-There are 2 kinds of child that you can register, a dataflow block or a sub dataflow.
-The latter means Dataflow nesting is supported!
+There are 2 kinds of child that you can register, a dataflow block or *a sub dataflow*.
+The latter means **Dataflow nesting** is supported!
 Feel free to build different levels of dataflow components to provide even better modularity and encapsulation.
 Let's look at an example:
 ```C#
 using System.Threading.Tasks.Dataflow;
 using Gridsum.DataflowEx;